 Appointed committees serve many vital functions in Town government.
 The roles of appointed committees include, but are not limited to law enforcement, advisory, regulatory, investigative and planning functions.
-The Board of Selectmen will provide each committee with written guidance with respect to the committee's function and purpose in order to reduce confusion and overlapping responsibility and jurisdiction.
-The Board of Selectmen expects that committees will cooperate and coordinate activities so that all decisions reflect that which is in the best interest of the town.
+The Select Board will provide each committee with written guidance with respect to the committee's function and purpose in order to reduce confusion and overlapping responsibility and jurisdiction.
+The Select Board expects that committees will cooperate and coordinate activities so that all decisions reflect that which is in the best interest of the town.